De facto currency

 A de facto currency is a unit of money that is not legal tender in a country but is treated as such by most of the populace.
-The United States dollar and the European Union euro are the most common de facto currencies.
+The United States dollar and the euro are the most common de facto currencies.

 Euro

 Andorra used the euro unofficially prior to June 2013, at which point the euro became its official currency.
 The euro remains the de facto currency in Kosovo and Montenegro.

 United States dollar

 Countries using the United States dollar as their de facto currency include Aruba and Cambodia, where most hotels, restaurants, and transportation are priced in dollars;